brikrey67/rails-views/readme.md

 That's all the data that was submitted with the form.
 Notice all of the artist's data is now inside its own hash **inside** the params hash.

-Update the controller to receive that param:
+Update the controller to receive that param...

 ``` rb
 def create